Volunteero/events-service/README.md

   "organization_id":"000000000000000000000000"
 }

-Output example:
+Example output:
 000000000000000000000000
 ```

 ### Delete (archive) event

-PATCH **/events/id?token=<ACCESS_TOKEN>** </br>
+DELETE **/events/id?token=<ACCESS_TOKEN>** </br>
-Archives an event with the given event id.
+Archives an event with the given event ID.
 Used instead of deletion to keep the data.
 Returns the changed event.
 ```
-Output
+Example output
 {
   "_id": "000000000000000000000000",
   "name":"Help to build a shelter",